aws-amplify/docs/android/how-to-pinpoint-notifications-baidu.md

 * Click `Edit` and select `Show more push notification services` and click `Baidu Cloud Push`.
 * Enter the `Baidu API Key` and the `Baidu Secret Key` and click `Save` at the right bottom of the page.

-Now `Baidu Cloud Push` is regsitered as a push notification service.
+Now `Baidu Cloud Push` is registered as a push notification service.

 Install your app on to a `Baidu-enabled` device and capture the generated device token.